andela-snwuguru/yii-easy-dev/README.md

 # Demo
 Demo will be available soon. click here to see demo project repository.

-# To DOs
+# To Do
 - Support for Material UI Element
 - YED 2 for YII 2

 # Contribution
 Feel free to improve this solution or fix any issues found in the solution.
-You can also volunteer to carry out any of the to do list above.
+You can also volunteer to carry out any of the to do listed above.